What are the Requirements for a Judicial Order of Default Action?

 Application for a Default Summons

-In the application for a reminder, the applicant must state the exact amount of money, with main and subsidiary claims to be specified separately and individually, and the reason for the claim.
+In the application for a reminder, the applicant must state the exact amount of money, with main and subsidiary claims specified separately and individually, and the reason for the claim.
 A justification of the claim does not have to be given.
 Furthermore, the application must indicate, among other things, the parties and, if applicable, their legal representatives or attorneys of record.
 Finally, a handwritten signature is required.

 Issue of a Default Summons